diogodanielsoaresferreira/diogodanielsoaresferreira.github.io/_posts/2024-02-15-hexagonal-architecture.md

 }
 ```

 Great!
 The only thing that's left now are the adapters.
-The adapters will implement the ports to their specific use case, in this case, a Postgresql repository and a RabbitMQ listener.
+The adapters will implement the ports to their specific use case, in this case, a PostgreSQL repository and a RabbitMQ listener.

 ```java
 @Repository